 Social media marketing will disappear

 And the numbers are huge.
-In 2018, the global advertising industry has surpassed $ 550 billion, bringing the valuation of Google over 700 billion dollars, and that of Facebook over 500 billion dollars.
+In 2018, the global advertising industry has surpassed $550 billion, bringing the valuation of Google over 700 billion dollars, and that of Facebook over 500 billion dollars.

 All this value is fed by us.
 Yes, sir.
 From our clicks, from our research, from our tastes and dislikes, from what we want, from who our friends are.

-But the advent of new technologies in the sector will make advertising change again.
+But the advent of new technologies in the sector will cause advertising to change again.
 Of course, it's likely to get a little more invasive and a lot more personal.
 Yet even this phase will not last.
 Not long after, the entire social media marketing market will vanish.
 How long will that take?
 I say 10 to 12 years, and in any case less than the 15 that were necessary in the last phase.

 Augmented reality advertising